Jack Valenti

 Jack Joseph Valenti (September 5, 1921 – April 26, 2007) was an American political advisor and lobbyist who served as a Special Assistant to U.S. President Lyndon B. Johnson.
 He was also the longtime president of the Motion Picture Association of America.
 During his 38-year tenure in the MPAA, he created the MPAA film rating system, and was generally regarded as one of the most influential pro-copyright lobbyists in the world.

 Early life and education

 Valenti was born on September 5, 1921, in Houston, the son of Italian immigrants.
 He attended Sam Houston High School.
 During World War II, he was a first lieutenant in the United States Army Air Force.
-Valenti flew 51 combat missions as the pilot-commander of a B-25 medium bomber and received four decorations, including the Distinguished Flying Cross and Air Medal.
+Valenti flew 51 combat missions as the pilot-commander of a North American B-25 Mitchell medium bomber and received four decorations, including the Distinguished Flying Cross and Air Medal.

 Valenti graduated from the University of Houston in 1946 with a BA.
 During his time there, he worked on the staff of the university newspaper, The Daily Cougar, and was president of the university's student government.
 Valenti would later serve on the university's board of regents.